-- 9.1 There are no direct financial implications to the plan itself although the actions outline projects and programmes that will have financial implications; these will be subject to individual reports as appropriate. - 9.2 All costs associated with engagement and the preparation of the plan will be accommodated within existing budgets. - 9.3 In addition, the 2022-2023 Final Budget and Medium Term Financial Strategy 2022-2023 to 2025-2026 report on this same agenda incorporates a Corporate Contingency budget to support Council Priorities totalling £1.6 million.
-[AS/11022022/V]
+- 9.1 There are no direct financial implications to the plan itself although the actions outline projects and programmes that will have financial implications; these will be subject to individual reports as appropriate. - 9.2 All costs associated with engagement and the preparation of the plan will be accommodated within existing budgets.
+[AS/13022023/G]